 Since this may cause a complete restructure of your table layout, it’s a good idea to get in the habit of designing your tables so that they can be easily stackable when needed.
 You might only have to break apart one table that exceeds the maximum height, others might not cause a noticeable gap.

 If you are using a wrapper table to control the background color of your email try using a span with “display:block” instead.
-Click here for an explanation on that.

 2.)
 Try setting a break right BEFORE the spacing, using style=”page-break-before: always”.

 For example, if the issue is right on a certain table row, then make that <tr> into:

 A big thanks to MiketheCoder for this recommendation!

 3.)
 Add a “height” attribute in the TD that is getting broken.
 Sometimes this can limit the amount of spacing.